weaviate/weaviate-io/developers/weaviate/model-providers/aws/embeddings.md

 ### Vectorizer parameters

-Configure the following vectorizer parameters to customize its behavior.
-Some parameters are Weaviate-specific, while others expose AWS-specific options.
+The following examples show how to configure AWS-specific options.

 The AWS region setting is required for all AWS integrations.